Mission: Ecuador

 An Overview of Our Work

-For our first three years, we worked with Candelaria Baptist church and some of its daughter churches, mainly centered around a community north of Quito called "Calderon".
-In 2006, we started our discipleship cycle over again in communities farther out, focusing on New Life church of Chambitola in the "Cayambe"area, an indigenous farming community named for the local volcano, and at Linaje Escogido church above the Cusubamba area.
-Both areas are much more remote and needy.
+For our first three years, 2003 - 2006, we worked with Candelaria Baptist church and some of its daughter churches, mainly centered around a community north of Quito called "Calderon".In 2005, we started discipleship at Linaje Escogido church in the Cusubamba area, about an hour from the Calderon area.
+In 2006, we went even farther out, focusing on New Life church of Chambitola in the "Cayambe" area, an indigenous farming community named for the local volcano.

-In 2007, we weened ourselves from the first group of churches in the Calderon area, now only with limited involvement at "San Jose Alto", to concentrate exclusively on the Cusubamba and Cayambe areas.
-Out of our years of discipleship, we raised up a group of missionaries from four churches, and began evangelizing areas without churches.
-In 2008, we find ourselves in these same two areas and one new one: "La Victoria".
-(See a full report for our work a little farther down the page.)
-Starting in 2007, we have been carrying the Gospel into closed areas where persecution at various levels still exists today.
-The villages above the church Linaje Escogido, and at the community of La Victoria are where our missionaries are working and facing this persecution.
-We continue our discipleship at the two churches, and in the areas where we are evangelizing with new Christians.
+In 2007, we weened ourselves from the first group of churches in the Calderon area, with limited involvement at "San Jose Alto", to concentrate exclusively on the Cusubamba and Cayambe areas.
+Out of our years of discipleship in the Calderon area, we raised up a group of volunteer missionaries, and began evangelizing areas without churches near the Cusubamba area. we began carrying the Gospel into closed areas where persecution at various levels still exists today.
+The villages above Linaje Escogido church, high in the mountains, are where the missionaries were working and facing this persecution.

 In the Spring and Summer of 2008, we have also become involved in a new work on the Galapagos Islands.